 Any student making a complaint or participating in a school investigation will be protected from retaliation.
-The Compliance Officer(s) can provide additional information concerning equal access to educational opportunity.
+The Compliance Officer(s) can provide additional information concerning equal access

 EXAM POLICY

 Written exams will be given at the end of each year in all classes.